-- Receive the Society’s Newsletter which is published two times a year.
+- Receive the Society’s Newsletter which is published at least twice a year.
 It contains news of forthcoming activities, reports of past activities, letters, reviews and short articles.

 - Use the Society’s Library in Maidstone Museum for research.
 It contains a large collection of books on archaeology and local history, archaeological journals and a complete set of Archaeologia Cantiana.
 Volunteer members of the Society are present at certain times to provide help and members can book a place.
 The Library catalogue is now on-line at www.kentarchaeology.org.uk/library

 - Attend lectures, day schools etc. at members’ rates.